babooburkhardt/MeJustMix/README.md

 1. Build the APK from source, or download from releases.
 2. Install on your Android device.
 3. Connect to the machine's IP over Wi-Fi.
-4. Run a few calibrations. (tip, start with water to test. then move to paint after you confirmed it pumps. calibrate everythiingg with paint, ***not water***, they flow differently)
+4. Run a few calibrations. (tip, start with water to test. then move to paint after you confirmed it pumps. calibrate everythingg with paint, ***not water***, they flow differently)
 5. Start mixing.

 ---